-While it’s much easier to pay an architect to do it for you, taking pride in designing and decorating your own conservatory has its benefits.
-After all, it’s you who will be enjoying it…
+Taking pride in designing and decorating your conservatory has its benefits.
+After all, it’s you who will be enjoying it!

 A Guide to Decorating Conservatories:

 The best way to make the most of a light and airy room is by decorating them in light-amplifying, neutral tones like beige, cream or even light blues and greens.
-This will ensure that your natural light won’t get absorbed or need to compete with dark wall colours, nor will the room seem gloomy… even if the weather outside is.
+It will ensure that your natural light won’t get absorbed or need to compete with dark wall colours, nor will the room seem gloomy, even if the weather outside is.

 When decorating conservatories, your choice of flooring is paramount to the aesthetic of the room.
 The choice is wide, because a conservatory doesn’t have any specific requirements, so it’ll ultimately depend on your personal preferences.

 However, conservatories traditionally have hard flooring like tiles, laminate, or in some cases, hardwood.
 Conservatories often get extremely hot in summer (they’re a bit like greenhouses) and hard flooring doesn’t retain heat so it’ll help keep the room cool.
-Whereas in winter, they can sometimes feel a little damp because there’s so much glass, (which can lead to lots of condensation), in which case, carpets can retain the moisture and either grow mould or start to smell.
+Conservatories can sometimes feel a little damp because there’s so much glass, which can lead to lots of condensation.
+In which case, carpets can retain the moisture and either grow mould or start to smell.
 That doesn’t mean you can’t have carpet, but you’ll need to ensure your conservatory is sealed tight to prevent damp.

 With that in mind, hard flooring options are the most practical.
 Ceramic tiles tend to achieve a more sophisticated look and offer a quirky, unique finish to your extension; while hardwood flooring produces a stylish appearance.

-Furniture shopping can be expensive, time-consuming and frustrating if you can’t find what you’re looking for.
+Furniture shopping can be expensive, time-consuming and frustrating if you can’t find what you’re looking for at the store.
 Which leads us to our next tip for decorating conservatories: you don’t need to spend an arm and a leg on expensive furniture, instead, you could try designing some truly unique features yourself.